boukhrisescandon/Data-Products-Course-Project/index.md

 ## Application Pitch

 * The purpose of this presentation is to pitch an application that allows users to predict the fuel economy of their vehicle.
-* The application was developed using Shiny in R and deployed on RStudio's Shiny server.
+* The application was developed using Shiny in R and deployed on R Studio's Shiny server.
 * This presentation was created using Slidify.

 --- .class #id